rkarolina/rkarolina/README.md

 # About me

 My name is Karolina Rozbicka.
 This is my space where you can find my repositories and projects.
-My current aspiration is to become a Software Tester.

 #  Tech Stack